8/28/24

 • Urediniospores are the primary infective propagule and are spread northward via the wind from living hosts in tropical areas.

-• Spores will infect corn and cause symptoms within 3-4 days.
-Within 7 to 10 days, more urediniospores are produced and new infections continue to occur as long as conditions remain favorable, which can rapidly lead to an epidemic.
+• Spores will infect corn and cause symptoms within three to four days.
+Within six to 12 days, more urediniospores are produced and new infections continue to occur as long as conditions remain favorable, which can rapidly lead to an epidemic (Table 1).

 • In the U.S., southern rust usually appears later in the growing season and is more prevalent in the southeastern states.